 N0: No cancer was found in the lymph nodes.

-N0(i+): When very small deposits of “isolated” tumor cells are found in a lymph node (less than 0.2 mm or less than 200 cells), the nodes are still designated N0, but an “i+” is listed after the designation.
+N0(i+): When very small areas of “isolated” tumor cells are found in a lymph node under the arm, called the axillary lymph nodes.
+This is usually less than 0.2 mm or less than 200 cells.
+In this stage, the nodes are still called N0, but an “i+” is also listed.

 MX: Distant spread cannot be evaluated.